 Travel insurance plan details

-Yes, a hard copy of this document can often times be very long (30-60 pages depending on the plan).
+Yes, a hard copy of your travel insurance certificate can often times be very long (30-60 pages depending on the plan).
 If you should need to read the fine print of your travel insurance plan due to a stressful situation, you may be glad you have a copy.

 Luckily, most travel insurance companies have a mobile app that can hold your travel insurance plan information, as well as all the information you need to call them and start the claims process.
-If you purchased your plan with InsureMyTrip, you can even download our mobile app which holds all of your documents in your smartphone.
-Best of all, if you download the information prior to leaving on your trip, when you are traveling, you won’t need a data plan or wireless internet to access it!
+If you purchased your plan with InsureMyTrip, your certificate will be emailed to you.
+You can keep this file handy in your email inbox or download the PDF to your smartphone.
+If you download the information prior to leaving on your trip, when you are traveling, you won’t need a data plan or wireless internet to access it!

 Your travel itinerary details